igmacs/competitive_programming/advent_of_code/2025/README.md

 Things to learn for the future
 - [ ] Why is part 1 implementation slower than Python and how can it be improved?

+# Problem 5

+This one was easy too.
+I'm starting to feel comfortable again with functional programming, although I'm not sure if I'm abusing too much of `reduce`, I'm using it in every exercise.
+I learned about threading macros and applied them in one function, and it does indeed make the code much more readable.